afbernardino/task-manager/client/README.md

      ` -- dev.env
 ```

-If you are going to use this in production or if you want to see which files are created by webpack you can then build the project by running the following command:
+If you want to see which files are created by webpack you can then build the project by running the following command:

 ```
-npm run build:dev - For development
+npm run build:dev - For development like environment

 or

-npm run build:prod - For production
+npm run build:prod - For production like environment
 ```

 ## Test